-As the Fund aims to make a meaningful contribution to mitigating the adverse consequences of the crisis, the measurability of the positive impact represents a key decision-criterion within the selection process for sponsored initiatives.
+As the Fund aims to make a meaningful contribution to mitigating the adverse consequences of the crisis, the measurability of the positive impact represented a key decision-criterion within the selection process for sponsored initiatives.

 The Sofina Covid Solidarity Fund strives to measure and communicate the results and achievements of the initiatives and projects sponsored by the Fund.

 Our Cooperation with the King Baudouin Foundation

 The Fund with a limited lifetime of two years is set up within the King Baudouin Foundation, one of Europe’s largest foundations, which was created in 1976 and is since supporting projects and individuals who are committed to creating a better society in Belgium and internationally.